nosecreek/dustin-lammiman/index.md

 #### Nose Creek Web Design

 _Nose Creek Web Design_ is a web design company I founded in 2009 to design, create, and host websites for local small businesses.
-This includes designing custom WordPress themes and plugins, including a complete RV Rental booking system.
+This has included designing custom WordPress themes and plugins, including a complete RV Rental booking system.
 Since 2013 I've stepped back from the business a bit, but I continue to maintain and update websites for several existing clients.

 - Website: https://nosecreekweb.ca/
 - Technologies: PHP, MySQL, SCSS